Pipe smoking: History

 A number of Native American cultures have pipe-smoking traditions, which have been part of their cultures since long before the arrival of Europeans.
 Tobacco is often smoked, generally for ceremonial purposes, though other mixtures of sacred herbs are also common.
 Various types of ceremonial pipes have been smoked in ceremony to seal covenants and treaties, most notably treaties of peace (hence the misnomer, "peace pipe").
 Tobacco was introduced to Europe from the Americas in the sixteenth century and spread around the world rapidly.

+17th century

+During the 17th century, pipe smoking became a new trend among the Dutch young, in specific the upper and middle class students.
+These students copied the Spanish sailors and soldiers in the area by joining them in participation of pipe smoking.
+In particular they were interested in the novelty it brought, which was the taste of smoke.
+However, the only way to smoke tobacco was through a pipe.
+Popularity grew throughout and became a mainstream habit for the Dutch during this time.
+“In a relatively short period of time, from 1590 to 1650, the Dutch Republic had gone from being a country of non-smokers to being a tobaccophile of Europe.”
+Typically, these young folk did their smoking in smoking rooms or parlors, also known as “tobacco houses.”
+They smoked for social habit, usually with other smokers.
+“It took more than a century for this new practice to come into fashion.”
+The popularity of pipes grew interest in artists.
+Although pipes has once been associated with the lower class, it turned into a symbol of prestige and vanity.
+Images of pipes could be found in numerous painting during the time.
+For example, in Willem Buytewech’s painting The Merry Company (circa 1620–1622), there are three young men and a woman sitting around a table with a tobacco pipe lying in the middle.
+Additionally, in artist Adriaen Brouwer’s portrait The Smokers (1636), he too was interested in the pipe.
+The smokers in the painting are sucking on their pipes.

+19th century

 In Asia during the nineteenth century, opium (which previously had only been eaten) was added to tobacco and smoked in pipes.
 Madak (the mixture of opium and tobacco) turned out to be far more addictive than orally-ingested opium, leading to social problems in China which culminated in the First (1839–1842) and Second Opium War (1856–1860).

 According to Alfred Dunhill, Africans have had a long tradition of smoking hemp in gourd pipes, asserting that by 1884 the King of the Baluka tribe of the Congo had established a "riamba" or hemp-smoking cult in place of fetish-worship.
 Enormous gourd pipes were used.